GroundDev/algorithm-study/README.md

 # Algorithm Study (for beginners)

-This repo will be composed of algorithm study created by GroundDev I'm a new beginner of this field, so the materials in this repo, keynote, code, or anything else, might have errors.
+This repo will be composed of algorithm study created by GroundDev.
+I'm a new beginner of this field, so the materials in this repo, keynote, code, or anything else, might have errors.
 Please feel free to point it out for me and use these materials for your study.

+All materials are written in English and Korean.

 ## :lock_with_ink_pen: License